 Our Nominating and Governance Committee is responsible for identifying and recommending nominees for election to the Board.
 The committee will consider nominees recommended by a shareholder if the shareholder submits the nomination in compliance with applicable requirements.
 The committee did not receive any shareholder nominations for election of directors at this year's meeting.
-With respect to the nominees for Class II director standing for election at the meeting, Messrs.
-Aslett, Chamillard, and O'Brien were most recently elected as Class II directors at the special meeting in lieu of the 2008 annual meeting of shareholders.
+With respect to the nominees for Class III director standing for election at the meeting, Mr. Vitto was most recently elected as a Class III director at the 2009 annual meeting of shareholders and Mr. Muellner was elected as a Class III director at a Board of Directors meeting held in July 2010.